cacttus/Loft/notes.md

 ﻿
+1. resizing window messes up gui
+2. scale buffers in renderer

+F1 - toggle game mode

+seems fixed by rmoving scissor from blit stage we need to test out th GUI functionality on both inputs

+ok found the problem - we are blittin the previous renderview's deferred render to the current forward render so basically we are skipping all other renderview forward renders.

+gui needs relative on screen not absolute as it can be rendered in the same camera but diferent vie w

 we need to add the lighting code and test out lights. fix the "modified" data in uniforms.

 not all graphics drivers support sharing context data. we can create a "virtual" context and render everything offscreen and send this to the other window context this works to prevent having to clone all the data..several times.. just a waste.